An Experimental Study of Semantic Continuity for Deep Learning Models: Experiment

 \subsubsection{Randomization Center Area}

-We observed and counted images in the ImageNet Val set, and found that there are more than 95\% pictures in which the task-related information is in the center.
-So we designed an experiment to disrupt the pixels in the center of the images to eliminate task-related information, as shown in Fig.~\ref{rand_img}.
-After disrupting the pixels in the center of the images, most of the task-related information has been destroyed.
-Although there is a small part of images which have task-related information, we can still see whether the model uses the task-unrelated information.
-By examining the results in Table~\ref{rand_label}, it can be determined that the accuracy of the semantic-continuity-constrained model has been more affected, indicating that the semantic-continuity-constrained model pays more attention to the foreground of the images, and uses less task-unrelated information.
+We analyzed and counted images in the ImageNet validation set and found that over 95\% of images have task-related information centered.
+To test the models' reliance on this central information, we designed an experiment that disrupts the central pixels of the images, eliminating most task-related details, as illustrated in Fig.~\ref{rand_img}.
+The results in Table~\ref{rand_label} show that the accuracy of models with semantic continuity constraints is more affected by this disruption.
+This indicates that these models focus more on the foreground of the images and rely less on task-unrelated information.